hplgit/INF5620/doc/slides/src/decay/README.do.txt

 program.
 This makes the lectures independent of where a lot of resources for the course are put on the web.

-Contact "mailto:" "hpl@simula.no" in case of problems!
+Contact the author at "hpl@simula.no": "mailto:hpl@simula.no" in case of problems!